Joe Arpaio’s long goodbye: Redemption or ‘kamikaze’ mission?

 “They’re going for her rather than me - the loyalty I showed these people, endorsing them, getting them jobs,” Arpaio said in his gravelly monotone.
 “Anybody in their right mind, if they were hiring, somebody would hire me, not these two novices,” he added of McSally and Ward.

 The bus was largely empty.
 The driver was the campaign manager, Chris Hegstrom, Arpaio’s former spokesman at the sheriff’s department.
-In the back were a handful of volunteers, including a former candidate for the Missouri Republican senate nomination who finished eighth in that race and brought his pistol along during the ride.
+In the back were a handful of volunteers, including a former Republican candidate for Missouri’s U.S. Senate who finished eighth in that primary race and brought his pistol along during the ride.

 Hegstrom angled the bus into a nearby Costco parking lot.
 He needed to pick up hot dogs for a campaign barbecue, and the former sheriff wanted to look for votes.